Pro-Poor Growth and Promotion of Employment in Nigeria - SEDIN (Phase III)

-Title: Pro-poor Growth and Employment Promotion in Nigeria (SEDIN), Phase III
+Title: Pro-Poor Growth and Promotion of Employment in Nigeria - SEDIN (Phase III)

 Employment and income opportunities for small enterprises in selected sectors have improved.

-The project supports the development of micro, small and medium-sized enterprises (MSMEs).
-It focuses on three areas: improving access to financial services, improving the legal framework, strengthening service providers (e.g. advice centres) for MSMEs.
+The project and its partners support the development of micro, small and medium-sized enterprises (MSMEs).
+It focuses on three areas: improving access to financial services, improving the legal framework, boosting entrepreneurial skills and strengthening service providers (e.g. advice centres) for MSMEs.
 The focus here is on the agriculture (potatoes, manioc, rice, tomatoes, chilli and ginger), clothing, leather goods and social housing construction sectors.
 The project carries out activities in the northern states of Kaduna, Kano, Niger and Plateau along with the southern states of Abia, Lagos, Ogun and Oyo.

 In order to improve access to financial services, the project is working with the Central Bank of Nigeria, microfinance banks and training service providers.
-It advises 15 microfinance banks and support staff training in corporate management and customer care.
-In cooperation with the Central Bank, the project promotes sector dialogue and public awareness of financial and economic affairs.
-It supports government, private and civil society organisations in the sustainable use of training materials developed in the project for MSMEs, women, young people and children.
+It advises 15 microfinance banks, supports staff training, and implements measures to improve the population’s financial literacy.
+It supports government, private and civil society organisations in developing sustainable training courses.

-The project is cofinanced by the European Community, and the consulting firms GOPA Consultants and AFC Agriculture and Finance Consultants will support the implementation of the project.
+The project is cofinanced by the European Community, and the consulting firms GOPA Consultants and AFC Agriculture and Finance Consultants support its implementation.

-Financial sector development: At the end of 2017, the loan portfolio of the 15 microfinance banks supported by the project amounted to approximately EUR 7.6 million.
-Their income increased by 47 per cent and the number of borrowers rose by 29 per cent to 246,744 in 2017.
-The number of female borrowers rose from 65 per cent to 70 per cent during the same period.
+From 2016 to 2018, the credit portfolio of the 15 microfinance banks supported by the project grew by 13 per cent to approximately EUR 7.6 million.
+Their income increased by 47 per cent and the number of borrowers rose by 31 per cent to 59,352.
+The proportion of women borrowers was 59 per cent.

 To date, 69,827 people have improved their financial literacy through training courses that have been held with the project’s support since 2017.
 Basic financial literacy has also been incorporated into school curricula.